opensourcepos/opensourcepos/README.md

 * If you have suhosin installed and face an issue with CSRF, please make sure you read [issue #1492](https://github.com/opensourcepos/opensourcepos/issues/1492).

-* If you see the item edit dialog box empty starting with version 3.3.0, please disable `only_full_group_by` option from MySQL/MariaDB.
-See [issue #2538](https://github.com/opensourcepos/opensourcepos/issues/2538).

 * PHP 8.0 is not currently supported, see [issue #3051](https://github.com/opensourcepos/opensourcepos/issues/3051).

-* PHP 5.6 is no longer support as deprecated and not safe to use from security perspective.
+* PHP 5.5 and 5.6 are no longer supported due to the fact that they have been deprecated and not safe to use from security point of view.

 Credits
 -------